JuliaHealth/HealthBase.jl/README.md

 HealthBase provides a common namespace for packages in the JuliaHealth organization.

 The package is very lightweight.
-It has no dependencies of any kind.
-It contains only generic function stubs and type definitions.
+It has no dependencies.
+It does not contain any code.
+It only contains:
+* Generic function stubs
+* Type definitions
+* Trait definitions